pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ```

 Next, access the **/etc/postgresql/9.6/main/pg_hba.conf** configuration file.
 Append this line at the end of the configuration file.
-This allows the replica and replica1({{ replica_ipv4.address }}, {{ replica1_ipv4.address }}) to connect with the master node using the replication.
+This allows the replica and replica1({{ replica_ipv4.address }}, {{ replica1_ipv4.address }}) to connect with the master node using replication.

 ![image](https://user-images.githubusercontent.com/92078754/216284502-2fad2d1b-f746-422e-9875-7626439f2720.png)

-Save the changes and close the file.
-The restart PostgreSQL service.
+Save the changes and close this file.
+Then restart PostgreSQL service.

 ```console
 sudo systemctl restart postgresql
 ```
 ### Configure Replica Node

-Before the replica node can start replicating data from the master node, you need to create a copy of the primary node’s data directory to the replica’s data directory.
-To achieve this, first, stop the PostgreSQL service on the replica node.
+Before the replica node starts replicating data from the master node, you need to create a copy of the primary node’s data directory to the replica’s data directory.
+To achieve this first, stop the PostgreSQL service on the replica node.

 ```console
 sudo systemctl stop PostgreSQL
 ```
-Next, remove all files in the replica’s data directory in order to start on a clean slate and make room for the primary node data directory.
+Next, remove all files in the replica’s data directory in order to start on a clean state and make room for the primary node data directory.

 ```console
 sudo rm -rf /var/lib/postgresql/9.6/main/*